-High Plains Mental Health Center was one of the first nine Community Mental Health Centers in the State of Kansas to receive CCBHC status.
-CCBHC is an evidence-based system of care that focuses on whole-person treatment.
-This is exciting, because it will raise the bar on the current services provided and result in additional treatment options and improved care coordination for our clients and families.
-Existing clients might not notice much difference, but there may be additional questions asked regarding any physical health conditions or physical health care needs.
-Mental and physical illness often co-occur, so we want to help clients who may also need treatment for physical health needs.
-If needed, our staff may recommend clients visit a primary care physician or public health department for further services.
-There are now expanded services available for clients in recovery from Substance Use Disorders, and this is part of our CCBHC implementation.
-Medication Assisted Treatment is now available for qualifying clients with opioid use disorders, and we have hired additional peer support and counseling staff to treat co-occurring mental illness and substance use diagnoses.
-We remain committed to providing excellent customer care as our highest priority.
+High Plains Mental Health Center is proud to be one of the first nine Community Mental Health Centers in the State of Kansas to receive CCBHC status.
+Certified Community Behavioral Health Clinic (CCBHC) is an evidence-based system of care that focuses on whole-person treatment.
+This is exciting, because it provides the opportunity to enhance current services and create new programs.

+Mental and physical illness often co-occurs, so we want to help individuals receiving services who may also need treatment for physical health needs.
+If needed, our staff may recommend follow-up with a primary care physician or public health department for further services.
+Therefore, individuals may be asked additional questions about both physical health and mental health conditions.
+Our goal is to improve care coordination, which has been shown to improve health outcomes.

+There are now expanded services available for individuals in recovery from Substance Use Disorders, and this is part of our CCBHC implementation.
+Medication-Assisted Treatment is now available for qualifying individuals with opioid or alcohol use disorders, and we have hired additional peer support and counseling staff to treat co-occurring mental illness and substance use diagnoses.
+Providing excellent healthcare services will always be our highest priority.

-Notice of Client Rights
+Notice of Rights